Accommodation in Yanbu

 Rent prices in Yanbu

 Yearly rents for apartments in Yanbu vary, depending on the location, whether the flat is furnished or not.
-The price range is very wide and may reach up to 30,000 SAR per year for apart-hotels.
-However, you can find much cheaper basic flats for less than 1,000 SAR monthly.
+The price range is very wide and may reach up to SAR 30,000 per year for apart-hotels.
+Here is an idea of the average rental price to expect:

 You can also opt for compounds such as the Arabian Homes and The Cove.
-However, you should expect higher rent prices, rising up to $40,000 a year.
-These compounds are deemed to be luxurious, providing the tenants with many extras, like private beaches, wellness facilities and a great community environment, above all.
+However, you should expect higher rent prices, rising up to USD $40,000 a year.
+These compounds are deemed to be luxurious, providing the tenants with many extras, like private beaches, wellness facilities and a great community environment, in addition to other state of the art quality of life enhancements.

 If you are lucky enough, your employer or sponsor could provide your accommodation in one of these compounds as it is a common practice in Saudi Arabia.
 In this case, the latter will take care of your rent.
-But if you wish to shift to independent accommodation later on, make sure that your employment contract does not require you to stay there during a specific and determined period.
-Also, note that relocation procedures and expenses will be your responsibility.
+Please note that relocation procedures and expenses will be your responsibility.

 Signing a rental contract in Yanbu